Explore the Political Science degree program

 - POS 425 Rights and Liberties (3 credits) – A study of the Bill of Rights and the impact of the Supreme Court’s interpretations on its provisions.
 Subjects include freedoms of religion, freedoms of speech, freedom of the press, the right to keep and bear arms, search and seizure, the right to counsel, cruel and unusual punishment, discrimination, and the right to privacy.

 - POS 444 Topics in Political Science (3 credits) – Current or special issues in political science will be examined.
 The course offers students the opportunity to discuss relevant issues facing society.
 This course may be repeated, by advisement, with different topics.
+Note: only topics on American politics will satisfy this requirement.

 - POS 350 The American Presidency (3 credits) – The study and analysis of the development of the contemporary presidency, presidential powers, responsibilities, and political relationships.